cmu-psych-fms/wildfire/README.md

 While not yet present, in the future there will be indicators on the border of the *view* showing the direction in which lie various items outside the current view, but still known to the player,

-The user interface for declaring what a mouse click in the *view* should do will evolve in the future, but currently allows moving to a specific location that is currently visible, or placing a marker at such a location.
+The user interface for declaring what a mouse click in the *view* should do may evolve in the future, but currently allows moving to a specific location that is currently visible, or placing a marker at such a location.
 To fly to locations not in the current view you must first click on a location in the correct location and then click again as new terrain comes into view.